Many investors are surprised to learn that the single family rental market has a larger valuation than the multifamily market.

 Investing in a single family rental home is similar to owning a net commercial real estate investment.

-Owners are still responsible for items such as property taxes, insurance, and maintenance.
+Owners are still responsible for items such as, insurance, and maintenance.
 But other costs like utilities and landscaping are usually paid by the tenant in a single family home, which means that SFRs can generate more positive cash flow per home compared to other types of commercial real estate.

 Generally speaking, single family tenants also tend to take better care of the home they live in.
 Even though they are renting, tenants in houses tend to have a greater sense of ownership and stay in the property longer.